RodTol/HPC_part_2/matrix_mult/README.md

 The are some default values: n_socket = 16, n_node = 32.
 If the compilation variable is not specified, the naive versione will be compiled.

 ## Some Results:
+The code has a "warmup time" where it generates all the numbers inside the matrices, so the actual running time is way longer than the actual computation.